h1data/musical-node-model/README.md

 - [ ] (optional) Audio Buffer Broker<br>
 The Audio Buffer Broker WILL manage the connection between nodes in DSP Layer by audio bus.<br>
-There are already Core Audio, ASIO, and JACK, those manage audio signals between different threads or programs.
+There are already Core Audio, ASIO, and JACK, which manage audio signals between different threads or programs.
+Also, WebAudio API and AudioWorklet represent audio graph node systems.